janpetzold/prince2-foundation-summary/README.md

 - purpose: manage and control work between PM and TM by placing formal requirements on accepting/executing/delivery of products
 - objectives: products are authorized and agreed, team is aware and understands expected effort, time and cost, deliverables are within tolerances, TM provides progress information
 - TM needs to demonstrate that products meet their quality criteria (e.g. via Quality Review Meeting) and work gets done
+- Team Plan is updated once WP is returned
 - also covers acceptance and execution of project work by external suppliers
 - WPs have three activities: accept, do and deliver (update Quality Register)